TS H552U - DVD Recorder SAMSUNG - Free user manual and instructions

 How to Use DVD±R/RW and Other Discs

 Unauthorized copying of DVD or software titles is illegal and the individuals that make illegal copies will be held responsible for any copyright infringement.
-Using low-quality discs may lengthen the recording time or not supporting due to reduction in double speed.
+Using low-quality discs may lengthen the recording time or not support double-speed recording.

 DVD Region Protection Coding (RPC):